stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="success">Which information must be present to contact Token Endpoint?
 - Request MUST be a POST, not a GET
--  In header the Content-Type : application/x-www-form-urlencoded  MUST be added<aside
+-  In header the Content-Type : application/x-www-form-urlencoded  MUST be added</aside>

 <aside class="success">Do you need an App Client Secret on the OpenID client?
 OpenID allows multiple ways for authentication as a Service Provider.
 BMID only supports `private_key_jwt` as client authentication method with all the SSL requirements exposed via JWKSet, use the corresponding private key to encrypt/sign and decrypt/validate exchanged information.
 So other authentication methods such as `client_secret`(Open ID Connect default method but the less secured one are not supported since they are considered less secure. </aside>